Padmanabhaswamy Temple: Festivals and rites

 A major annual festival related to Padmanabhaswamy temple is the Navaratri festival.
 The idols of Saraswati Amman, Mun Uditha Nangai (Parasakti, who appeared before Saraswati, Lakshmi and Parvati to help them identify their husbands who had been transformed into infants by the power of chastity of Anasuya) and Kumara Swami (Murugan) are brought from the Padmanabhapuram Palace, Suchindram, and Kumarakovil respectively to the Kuthira malika palace in front of Padmanabhaswamy temple as a procession.
 This festival lasts for 9 days.
 The famous Swathi Sangeethotsavam music festival is held every year during this festival in the Navratri mandapam and in some other surrounding temples.
 The festival was named in honour of the Maharajah of Travancore, Swathi Thirunal Rama Varma and is organized by his descendant in the Royal Family, Prince Rama Varma.

-The biggest festival in this temple is laksha deepam, which means hundred thousand (or one lakh) lamps.
-This festival is unique and commences once in 6 years.
+The biggest festival in this temple is laksha deepam which means one lakh lamps.
+This festival is observed once in 6 years.
 Prior to this festival, chanting of prayers and recitation of three vedas is done for 56 days (Murajapam).
-On the last day, hundred thousand oil lamps are lit in and around the temple premises.
+On the last day, one lakh oil lamps are lit in and around the temple premises.

 Priests

 Temples where 'Swamiyar Pushpanjali' is conducted are claimants to extra sanctity.
-Sannyasins from Naduvil Madhom and Munchira Madhom do Pushpanjali (flower worship) daily to Padmanabha, Narasimha Moorthi and Krishna Swami.
+Sannyasins from Naduvil Madhom and Munchira Madhom perform Pushpanjali (flower worship) daily to Padmanabha, Narasimha Moorthi and Krishna Swami.
 Tharananallur Nambuthiripads of Iranjalakkuda are the Tantris of the Temple.
-The Nambies, altogether four in number, are the Chief Priests of the Temple.
-Two Nambies – Periya Nambi and Panchagavyathu Nambi – are allotted to Padmanabha and one Nambi each to Narasimha Moorthi and Krishna Swami.
-The Nambies hail from either side of the Chandragiri River.
+The Nambis, altogether four in number, are the Chief Priests of the Temple.
+Two Nambis – Periya Nambi and Panchagavyathu Nambi – are allotted to Padmanabha and one Nambi each to Narasimha Moorthi and Krishna Swami.
+The Nambis hail from either side of the Chandragiri River.

 Temple entry

 In line with the Temple Entry Proclamation, only those who profess the Hindu faith are permitted entry to the temple and devotees have to strictly follow the dress code.
-Men wear "vesti" with "angavastram" (the South Indian version of dhoti and shawl both of which are plain white in color) and women wear sari.
+Men wear "vesti" with "angavastram" (the South Indian version of dhoti and shawl, both plain white in color) and women wear sari.